modalsoul0226/CheatBook/法外之地/Philosophy/Philosophers/1900/Walter Benjamin/works/The Work of Art in the Age of Mechanical Reproduction.md

 ---

-## IX
-> **The Aura of an Actor**
+## IX / The Aura of an Actor
 > #art/theatre, #art/cinema

-> "The screen actor," [Pirandello](https://www.wikiwand.com/en/Luigi_Pirandello) writes, "feels as if exiled.
+> "The screen actor," [[Luigi Pirandello]] writes, "feels as if exiled.
 Exiled not only from the stage but from his own person.
 With dim disquiet he senses the inexplicable emptiness that results from his body becoming a withdrawal symptom, from its dissipating and being robbed of its reality, its life, its voice, and the sound it makes by moving around, reduced to a mute image that flickers on the screen for an instant, then disappears into thin air ..."

 - **For the first time a person is placed in the position, while operating with his whole being, of having to dispense with the aura that goes with it.** For that aura is bound to his **here and now**, it has no replica.
 	- The aura surrounding Macbeth onstage cannot, for the live audience, be detached from the aura that surrounds the actor playing him.
 But when filming in studio, the audience is replaced by a piece of equipments.
 The aura surrounding the player must thus be lost - and with it, at the same time, the aura around the character played.